rwblokzijl/stablecoin-survey/paper.md

 # Background

 Before we get to the techniques used for stabilisation some concepts and terms need to be defined.
-In this chapter we define the purpose and requirements of money.
+In this section we define the purpose and requirements of money.
 We define what it means for a currency to be stable, and what it means for a currency to be collateralized.